adrialarmijo/projects-2023/README.md

 # projects-2023

-projects-2023 contains a javascript application that allows the user to make a to-do list using containerization from Docker
+projects-2023 contains a node application that allows the user to make a to-do list using containerization from Docker

 ## Installation